yashpal2104/kro/website/docs/docs/concepts/10-simple-schema.md

 ### Custom Types

 Custom types are specified in the separate `types` section.
-They provide a map of names to type specifications, that follow the simple schema.
+They provide a map of names to type specifications that follow the simple schema.

 Example: